How to Winter in PEC ⛄

 Stack ’em high | Photo Courtesy: @bloomfieldpublichouse

 If you’re planning a winter adventure in The County you’ll need a hearty brunch.
-Arrive early for a table at Bloomfield Public House, the Picton Harbour Inn, Jacksons Falls Public School House, The County Canteen, Saylor House Cafe, The Drake Devonshire, or Parsons Brewery.
+Arrive early for a table at Bocado, Stella’s Eatery, the Picton Harbour Inn, The County Canteen, Saylor House Cafe, The Drake Devonshire, or Parsons Brewery.
 Need brunch on the go?
-Pick up your order at Enid Grace, The Good Place or Crepe Escape!
+Pick up your order at Piccolina Mercatto, The Good Place, Bloomfield Public House Market or Crepe Escape!

 And if winter just isn’t your thing, hibernate indoors with a good book, glass of local wine and wait it out.
 Before you know it, summer will be upon us and there will be queuing up for a beach day at Sandbanks!
 Hang in there, friend.